-- Cross-platform support: Management of all endpoints from one centralized location, including cross platform support. for Windows, MacOS, and the many flavors of Linux.
+- Cross-platform support: Management of all endpoints from one centralized location, including cross platform support, for Windows, MacOS, and the many versions of Linux.

 - Reporting: Most want to understand the compliance of their environment and see overall insights on patching needed to show that SLAs are being achieved.

 Selecting a new or replacement IT management or patch management software can be challenging.
 Many vendors appear to offer similar features.
 Here are a few tips to ease the selection process: